needle-mirror/com.unity.collab-proxy/Documentation~/MainFeatures.md

 ## Incoming Changes

 The **Incoming Changes** tab allows you to view all incoming changes and conflicts and update your local project.
-Any changes made to your project prompts an "**Incoming changes**" notification at the top right of the Plastic SCM window.
+Any changes made to your project prompts an "**Incoming changes**" notification at the top right of the version control window.

 **Tip** : Check the **Incoming Changes** tab frequently to avoid facing future change conflicts in your team.